albertogeniola/MerossIot/README.md

 This library is still work in progres s, therefore use it with caution.

+## ☠ IMPORTANT NOTE ☠
+Meross has changed some device implementation.
+Devices with latest firmware might not be supported at the moment.
+Altough I've already asked to Meross Engineers to provide specs in order to support the latest changes on their side, I've not received any answer yet.
+For this reason, please consider that newest devices might not be compatible.

 ## Installation
 Due to the popularity of the library, I've decided to list it publicly on the Pipy index.
 So, the installation is as simple as typing the following command: